A Girl of the Limberlost (1934 film): Plot

 When Elnora heads to school for her second day, she catches a young boy named Billy attempting to steal from someone's home.
 She sits down with him and offers to him some of her lunch.
 After school, Elnora visits Mrs. Parker, who is known as “The Bird Woman” around their community.
 The Sintons had given Elnora the lady's name, letting her know that she would be able to help her.
 On her way home, Elnora encounters Billy again, who tells her that his dad is too sick, that he won't move or talk.
 They go to his house and see that his father had died, so Elnora takes Billy to the Sintons’ for help.
-The Sintons end up taking Billy in to care for him themselves.
+The Sintons end up taking Billy in to care for him.

 Some time later, Dr. Ammon visits the Sintons with his nephew Phillip, who takes an interest in Elnora.
 He offers her money for the Indian relics she had been collecting and tells her to use the money for her college funds.
 They later venture into the Limberlost, chasing moths to add to her collection.
 While there, he talks about his fiancé Edith back home in Washington, and that he was leaving town that night.
 They part with a promise to stay in touch.

-In June 1913, Elnora is seen writing a letter to Phillip, letting him know that she has saved up enough money to pay for college, and that she no longer needs his help as he had once promised to her.
+In June 1913, Elnora is seen writing a letter to Phillip, letting him know that she has saved up enough money to pay for college, and that she no longer needs his help as he had once promised her.
 However, she checks her stash of funds that she kept in the tree in the swamp and learns that it has been stolen along with her moth collection.
-Elnora is distraught that she has lost the money she has been saving, especially because she was planning on buying a new dress for her graduation that's coming up soon, but her mother offers to find a dress for her herself.
+Elnora is distraught that she has lost the money she has been saving, especially because she was planning on buying a new dress for her upcoming graduation.
+Her mother offers to find a dress for her.
 However, on the day of her graduation, Elnora finds out that her mother did not get the dress as she had promised.
 After an argument, Elnora heads off to Mrs. Parker's, who offers to make her a graduation dress.